-Applicants may contact the College by mail, telephone, email or in person.
-This information is available on our website, via College phone greetings, the application form and guides.
-If requested, the Registration Coordinator will meet with applicants to discuss the College's application / registration processes.
+Applicants may contact the CRTO by mail, telephone, email or in person.
+This information is available on our website, via phone greetings, the application form and guides.
+If requested, the Registration Manager will meet with applicants to discuss the application/pre-registration processes.
 Information related to staff contact information is available on the CRTO website.
+Staff monitors and reviews the information for currency and accuracy on regular basis.